jinghuazhao/EWAS-fusion/README.md

 ```
 ewas-annotate.R height.tmp
 ```
-The Manhattan plot is generated with
+The QQ and Manhattan plots are generated with
 ```
-manhattan_plot.R height.tmp
+ewas-plots.R height.tmp
 ```

 ## Acknowledgements